SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Rarity, can you spoon feed us?
 We can't let go to eat…"

-I could hear the excitement in her voice.
+I can hear the excitement in her voice.
 "Yes."

 Pinkie asks, "Do you have any peas and carrots?"